What Are the 5 Core Competencies of Lean Enterprise?

 Customer Focus

 The second core competency of a lean enterprise is customer focus.
-A lean enterprise is built around the needs of its customers.
-This competency requires organizations to listen to their customers, understand their needs, and deliver products or services that meet or exceed their expectations.
-Customer focus is achieved by developing a deep understanding of customer requirements and tailoring products and services to meet those requirements.
+Lean enterprises are focused on meeting customer needs.
+This requires organizations to listen and understand customers’ desires before providing products or services that exceed expectations.
+Customers’ focus can be achieved through developing an in-depth knowledge of specific customer requirements as well as tailoring products or services according to them.

 Respect for People

 Respect for people is the third core competency of a lean enterprise.
-It involves creating a culture of trust, respect, and collaboration within the organization.
-Respect for people requires treating employees as valuable resources and empowering them to take ownership of their work.
-It also involves providing a safe and healthy work environment and offering opportunities for personal and professional growth.
+Integrity within an organization involves cultivating an atmosphere of trust, respect and collaboration among its staff members.
+Treating employees as valuable resources while encouraging ownership over their work.
+Furthermore, safe working conditions must provide opportunities for both personal and professional growth.

 Lean Management